pollination/cumulative-radiation/README.md

 ## Limitations

-This recipe uses Radiance's `gendaymtx` to generate the sky.
+This recipe uses Radiance's `gendaymtx` to generate the sky instead of directly tracing the line of sight from sensors to the solar position.

 ```console
 Gendaymtx takes a weather tape as input and produces a matrix of sky patch values